randsleadershipslack/documents-and-resources/code-of-conduct.md

 Posting the same message to multiple channels is spamming.
 Don't spam.

+# Direct Message (“DM") Etiquette

+A direct message (“DM”) is a private message to one or more other members.
+Sending a DM to another member who you don’t know might be  jarring for the receiver.

+Prior to sending a DM to member you’ve never contacted, consider the following:

+* Will it be obvious to the other member why I am privately contacting them?
+If not, should I provide context such as a public post?
+* Could this message be considered unsolicited spam?
+If so, should you be sending it?

 ## Not For Profit (Mostly)

 This is not a place for obvious commercial activities such as recruiting, marketing, or other solicitation, except in channels dedicated to that purpose.